slively/boot-react/README.md

 ### Stylus

-We use https://learnboost.github.io/stylus/[stylus] as a css preprocessor.
+We use [stylus](https://learnboost.github.io/stylus/) as a css preprocessor.
 We also leverage two stylus modules:

-* https://github.com/tj/nib[nib], which provides interesting mixins
+* [nib](https://github.com/tj/nib), which provides interesting mixins
-* http://jeet.gs/[jeet], a powerful grid system
+* [jeet](http://jeet.gs/), a powerful grid system

-See examples of jeet http://codepen.io/collection/eilAH/[here].
+See examples of jeet [here](http://codepen.io/collection/eilAH/).

 In development, the styles are included by webpack, which enables hot reloading.
-In production, we use the https://github.com/webpack/extract-text-webpack-plugin[Extract Text Plugin] to extract the css to a separate file.
+In production, we use the [Extract Text Plugin](https://github.com/webpack/extract-text-webpack-plugin) to extract the css to a separate file.

 ## Static assets

-If you want to include static assets like images in the project, please see https://github.com/geowarin/boot-react/issues/16[this issue], which explains how to use the URL loader.
+If you want to include static assets like images in the project, please see [this issue](https://github.com/geowarin/boot-react/issues/16), which explains how to use the URL loader.

 I'm real bad at creating logos but if you have time, I would be happy to include this by default in the project.